Shahupdates/problemStatement/README.md

 - Create a status file in the form of a new csv file to store the rows and columns from the input file.
 - Include additional column named "status"
 - Iterate through input file, validation each row and then write the row to the status file with the validation status and any errors

+#Class walkthrough (modular approach with separated functionality into different classes)

+Main class:
+- Main.java: Contains the main method and serves as the entry point for the program.

+Input handling:
+- CSVReader.java: Responsible for reading the input CSV file and returning the data as a list of arrays.
+- CSVWriter.java: Handles writing data to the status CSV file.

+Validation:

+- GenderValidator.java: Performs gender validation against the database.
+- ProductTypeValidator.java: Performs product type validation against the database.
+- ImageValidator.java: Validates the image URLs.